docker/docs/desktop/windows/permission-requirements.md

 - /desktop/windows/privileged-helper/
 ---

-This page contains information about the permission requirements for running and installing Docker Desktop on Windows, the functionality of the privileged helper process `com.docker.service.exe` and the reasoning behind this approach.
+This page contains information about the permission requirements for running and installing Docker Desktop on Windows, the functionality of the privileged helper process `com.docker.service` and the reasoning behind this approach.

 It also provides clarity on running containers as `root` as opposed to having `Administrator` access on the host and the privileges of the Windows Docker engine and Windows containers.